 MVNOs offer service that’s often far cheaper than service purchased directly from the Big Four.
 MVNOs, for the most part, use the Big Four’s networks.
 Does that mean MVNOs can offer service that matches the Big Four in quality?

 As far as I know, the more rigorous third-party evaluators (i.e., Opensignal and RootMetrics) don’t collect data on MVNOs.
 Consumer Reports surveys its subscribers and collects data on individuals’ views about their carriers, including a number of MVNOs.
-Although ConsumerReports’ methodology appears promising, I don’t think it works particularly well.
+Unfortunately, ConsumerReports’ rankings probably aren’t reliable.
 In a blog post, I go into detail about why I think Consumer Reports’ evaluation methodology is seriously flawed and biased against the Big Four.

-Sometimes carriers seem comfortable blatantly misleading customers.
-As an egregious example, AT&T recently began labeling some of its advanced 4G LTE service as “5GE“.
+Sometimes carriers blatantly mislead customers.
+For example, AT&T recently began labeling some of its advanced 4G LTE service as “5GE“.
 Understandably, this pissed off a lot of people, including other major carriers.
-AT&T’s 5GE service is absolutely not real 5G service.
+AT&T’s 5GE service is not 5G.
+It’s 4G.